msank00/msank00.github.io/_posts/2019-07-12-blog_200_DL_NLP_Part_1.md

 ## Tell about different loss function, when to use them?

->> Importantly, the choice of loss function is directly related to the activation function used in the output layer of your neural network.
+>> :star: Importantly, the choice of `loss function` is directly related to the `activation function` used in the `output layer` of your neural network.
 These two design elements are connected.

->> The choice of cost function is tightly coupled with the choice of output unit.
-Most of the time, we simply use the cross-entropy between the data distribution and the model distribution.
+>> :star: The choice of cost function is tightly coupled with the choice of output unit.
+Most of the time, we simply use the `cross-entropy` between the `data distribution` and the `model distribution`.
 The choice of how to represent the output then determines the form of the cross-entropy function.

 ## Regression Problem